makannew/Composer/README.md

 ### addLink

 Two or more properties or functions can link to each other by theire address.
 First address changes other addresses values.
-Then any changes to one of linked value cause updating all others value.```addLink(address1, address2)```
+Then any changes to one of linked value cause updating all others value.```myComp.addLink(address1, address2)```

 #### set

-It provides a way for setting a group of properties in one line.```set ( { prop1: value1 , prop2: value2 , ... } )```
+It provides a way for setting a group of properties in one line.```myComp.set ( { prop1: value1 , prop2: value2 , ... } )```

 ## How to use